lhkjacky/FFmpeg/INSTALL-Topaz.md

 make -r install
 ```

 13. ffmpeg is now installed to `/path/to/install/to`.
-You will likely need to copy the dll files from your VEAI install into the `/path/to/install/to/bin` folder to run the program.
+You will likely need to copy the dll files from your TVAI install into the `/path/to/install/to/bin` folder to run the program.